 The determination of the fair value of stock-based payment awards utilizing the Black-Scholes model is affected by the stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.
-The following table sets forth the significant assumptions used in the model during 2014, 2013 and 2012:
+The following table sets forth the significant assumptions used in the model during 2015, 2014 and 2013:

-Ye Year Ended December 31,
+Ye ear Ended December 31 l,

-2014 2013 2012
+2015 2014 2013

-Expected dividend yield % %
+Expected dividend yield % % %

-isk-free interest rate 1.93%-2.01% 1.03%-2.18% 0.82%-1.25%
+Risk-free interest rate 1.53%-2.01% 1.93%-2.01% 1.03%-2.18%

-Expected volatility 50%-52% 34%-52% 32%
+Expected volatility 44%-49% 50%-52% 34%-52%

-Expected life 6.5 years 6.0-6.5 years 6.5 years
+Expected life 5.0-6.5 years 6.5 years 6.0-6.5 years

 The Company will continue to use judgment in evaluating the expected term, volatility and forfeiture rate related to the stock-based compensation on a prospective basis, and incorporating these factors into the Black-Scholes pricing model.
 Higher volatility and longer expected lives result in an increase to stock-based compensation expense determined at the date of grant.
 In addition, any changes in the estimated forfeiture rate can have a significant effect on reported stock-based compensation expense, as the cumulative effect of adjusting the rate for all expense amortization is recognized in the period that the forfeiture estimate is changed.
 If a revised forfeiture rate is higher than the previously estimated forfeiture rate, an adjustment is made that will result in a decrease to the stock-based compensation expense recognized in the accompanying consolidated financial statements.
 If a revised forfeiture rate is lower than the previously estimated rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in the accompanying consolidated financial statements.
+If a revised forfeiture rate is lower than the previously estimated rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in the accompanying consolidated financial statements.
 These expenses will affect the cost of revenues, salaries and benefits and project development costs expenses.

-The weighted-average fair value of stock options granted during the years ended December 31, 2014, 2013 and 2012, under the Black-Scholes option pricing model was \$3.97, \$3.66 and \$4.03, respectively, per share.
-For the years ended December 31, 2014, 2013 and 2012, the Company recorded stock-based compensation expense of approximately \$2,493, \$2,799, and \$3,351, respectively, in connection with stock-based payment awards.
-The compensation expense is allocated between cost of revenues and selling, general and administrative expenses in the accompanying consolidated statements of income based on the salaries and work assignments of the employees holding the options.
-As of December 31, 2014, there was approximately \$3,700 of unrecognized compensation expense related to non-vested stock option awards that is expected to be recognized over a weighted-average period of 2.8 years.
+The weighted-average fair value of stock options granted during the years ended December 31, 2015, 2014 and 2013, under the Black-Scholes option pricing model was \$3.03, \$3.97 and \$3.66, respectively, per share.
+For the years ended December 31, 2015, 2014 and 2013, the Company recorded stock-based compensation expense of approximately \$1,769, \$2,493, and \$2,799, respectively, in connection with stock-based payment awards.
+The compensation expense is allocated between cost of revenues and selling, general and administrative expenses in the accompanying consolidated statements of income (loss) based on the salaries and work assignments of the employees holding the options.
+As of December 31, 2015, there was approximately \$3,686 of unrecognized compensation expense related to non-vested stock option awards that is expected to be recognized over a weighted-average period of 2.9 years.

-11. EMPLOYEE BENEFITS
+12. EMPLOYEE BENEFITS

 The Company has salary reduction/profit sharing plans under the provisions of Section 401(k) of the Internal Revenue Code.
 The plans cover all employees who have completed the minimum service requirement, as defined by the plans.
 The plans require the Company to contribute 100% of the first six percent of base compensation that a participant contributes to the plans.
-Matching contributions made by the Company were \$4,556, \$4,524 and \$3,605 for the years ended December 31, 2014, 2013 and 2012, respectively.
+Matching contributions made by the Company were \$4,733, \$4,556 and \$4,524 for the years ended December 31, 2015, 2014 and 2013, respectively.

-12. COMMITMENTS AND CONTINGENCIES
+13. COMMITMENTS AND CONTINGENCIES